 - Distance: 30 miles / 35 minutes from Green Bay

-The farm is hosting its 5th Annual Sunflower Festival on Friday, July 24 – Sunday, July 26, 2020, from 10 am to 4 pm.
-Admission is just $2 per person and includes limited activities this summer due to COVID-19.
+The farm is hosting its 5th Annual Sunflower Festival on Friday, July 30 – Sunday, August 1, 2021, from 10 am to 4 pm.
+Admission is just $2 per person.
 They welcome you to bring along your favorite photographer for your family photos for an additional fee and do have some photo props on hand.